Optimal single threshold stopping rules and sharp prophet inequalities

 \subsection{Ratio--type prophet inequalities}

 To compute the sharp constants in ratio--type prophet inequalities we solve the game \eqref{eq:matrix-R} as follows.
-Let $r_i^T$ denote the $i$th row of matrix $R_N$, i.e., $R_N=[r_1^T; r_2^T;\cdots;r_{N-1}^T]$.
+Let $r_i^T$ denote the $i$th row of matrix $R_N$ defined in \eqref{eq:R-N}, i.e., $R_N=[r_{1}^T; r_{2}^T;\cdots;r_{N-1}^T]$.
 Then the problem \eqref{eq:matrix-R} is equivalent~to

 which is directly cast as a linear optimization problem